leoMurtha/WBCS18002/README.md

 ## Report

-The report is the file Report.md
+The report is the file Report.md with the overview of the Web app.

 ## Useful Links:
 Here's a list of useful links regarding the API so far.